weissbergj/CS337/README.md

 ## 1. Overview

-We train a logistic regression model to estimate whether an oncology Phase III trial will **successfully complete**, using only information available at **Phase II**.
+We train a logistic regression model to estimate whether an oncology Phase III trial will **successfully complete**, using information available at **Phase II**.
-The model relies entirely on public metadata from ClinicalTrials.gov.
+The model relies on public metadata from ClinicalTrials.gov.

 ---